modex-flexmex/oemof-flexmex/docs/model_pipeline.rst

 Optimization
 ============

 Optimization is performed by oemof-solph.
-Specifically, with the help of oemof.tabular, an :class:`EnergySystem` can be created from the data package created in preprocessing.
+Specifically, with the help of oemof.tabular, an :class:`EnergySystem` is created from the data package created in preprocessing.